deepanshu0910/DDP_WEEK4_ASSIGNMENT/README.md

 # Developing-Data-Product_WEEK4_ASSIGNMENT
 Assignment Submission Files

-    * ui.R
+    ui.R
-    * server.R
+    server.R
-    * README.md
+    README.md

 Instructions

-    Clone the code using 'git clone https://github.com/rwstang/Developing-Data-Products-Assignment.git YOURDIRECTORY'
+    Step1) Clone the code using 'git clone https://github.com/rwstang/Developing-Data-Products-Assignment.git YOURDIRECTORY'

-    Load your RStudio
+    Step2) Load your RStudio

-    Set your working directory to YOURDIRECTORY using setwd("YOURDIRECTORY")
+    Step3) Set your working directory to YOURDIRECTORY using setwd("YOURDIRECTORY")

-    Load the Shiny library using library(shiny)
+    Step4) Load the Shiny library using library(shiny)

+    Step5) Load the UsingR library using library(UsingR)

-    Run the application using runApp()
+    Step6) Run the application using runApp()

-    You will see the application in a browser.
-Follow the instructions to use the application.
+    Step7) You will see the application in a browser.

 Dependencies